Dkhodos/java_tic_tac_toe/README.md

 ## Features:

-- **Minimax Algorithm with Memoization**: The core decision-making logic for the AI player.
+- **Minimax Algorithm with Alpha-Beta Pruning and Memoization**: The core decision-making logic for the AI player.
 The algorithm looks ahead at all possible moves, evaluates them, and chooses the best one.
+Alpha-beta pruning helps in optimizing the search process by cutting off unnecessary branches in the computation tree.
 - **Dynamic Board Size**: The game is adaptable to various board sizes, making it extensible beyond the traditional 3x3 grid.
 - **Optimized Game Result Determination**: Instead of checking the entire board after every move, the game checks around the last move, reducing unnecessary computations.
 - **State Hashing**: To speed up the Minimax algorithm, the game state is hashed and stored, avoiding redundant evaluations.
+-
 ## Classes and Components:

 - **MiniMaxAlgorithm**: The heart of the AI's decision-making process.
 It uses the Minimax algorithm to evaluate potential moves and decide on the best possible outcome.